gadventures/python-api-challenge/README.md

 Once you have constructed the API to display these trips, you'll create a page that displays the list of Trips, as per the response of the API.

-How you display these trips is up to you.
-You can use Javascript to make an _AJAX_ call, or you can do something else.
+Stylistically, how you display these trips is up to you.
+Data-wise, as long as the data is coming from the API view you've built, we are agnostic as to what technology you use to query that view.
+Generally, it'd be in Javascript using an _AJAX_ call, or you can do something else.
 Feel like displaying it on an Android application instead?
 That's fine, as long as you built the API for it :)

 ...
 And that's it!
 Feel free to try new technologies, as long you're within the scope of the challenge requirements, we're happy.